IELTS Score of 5.0

 Scoring Scale in IELTS

-IELTS is scored on a band scale of 0-9 where 0 implies that you have not attempted the test and a 9 indicates that you are an expert user of the language.
-The purpose of IELTS is to have a conclusive proof of your language skills, so there is no pass or fail in IELTS.
-Organisations have their own standards when it comes to assessing the IELTS scores.
+The test is scored on a band scale of 0-9 where 0 implies that you have not attempted the test and a 9 indicates that you are an expert user of the language.
+The purpose of this test is to have a conclusive proof of your language skills, so there is no pass or fail in the test.
+Organisations have their own standards when it comes to assessing the test scores.
 While considering your application, organisations and institutions not only consider individual band scores but also consider the overall band score.

-Generally candidates taking the Academic module have to have a higher IELTS band score especially if they have applied for a linguistically demanding course.
-A score of IELTS 5.0 assesses the test-taker as a modest user of the language who has only partial command over the language.
-The minimum IELTS score requirement varies from country to country; it can range from as low as 5.5 to as high as 8.5.
-If you are planning to pursue a foundation course/pre diploma/diploma/advanced diploma, then a score of IELTS 5.0 will help you gain admission, but if you are planning to pursue undergraduate or post graduate studies then with an IELTS 5.0 your chances of getting into most universities are slim.
+Generally candidates taking the Academic module have to have a higher band score especially if they have applied for a linguistically demanding course.
+A test score of 5.0 assesses the test-taker as a modest user of the language who has only partial command over the language.
+The minimum score requirement varies from country to country; it can range from as low as 5.5 to as high as 8.5.
+If you are planning to pursue a foundation course/pre diploma/diploma/advanced diploma, then a score of 5.0 will help you gain admission, but if you are planning to pursue undergraduate or post graduate studies then with a score of 5.0 your chances of getting into most universities are slim.

 Options Available for IELTS 5.0 in the Academic Module

-Most universities in Italy will consider you for their undergraduate programs if you have a score of IELTS 5.0, as their minimum IELTS score requirement is 4.5.
+Most universities in Italy will consider you for their undergraduate programs if you have a score of 5.0, as their minimum test score requirement is 4.5.
 However, for a master's program you need you to have a minimum score of 6.0.
-In case you are applying to other English speaking countries and you have a band score of IELTS 5.0 or less then instead of retaking the test you could perhaps, contact the respective university to find out if they offer conditional admissions, wherein they might ask you to enrol in a language or a combination of language and academy classes depending on how you scored in IELTS.
-For instance, certain universities like Queen Mary University of London do have conditional offers i.e. if you have a 5.0 in each section or have an overall score of IELTS 5.0 with no section less than IELTS 4.5, then instead of taking the IELTS exam again; the university offers you a pre-sessional course for a specific period of time.
+In case you are applying to other English speaking countries and you have a band score of 5.0 or less then instead of retaking the test you could perhaps, contact the respective university to find out if they offer conditional admissions, wherein they might ask you to enrol in a language or a combination of language and academy classes depending on how you scored in the test.
+For instance, certain universities like Queen Mary University of London do have conditional offers i.e. if you have a 5.0 in each section or have an overall test score of 5.0 with no section less than 4.5, then instead of taking this exam again; the university offers you a pre-sessional course for a specific period of time.
 If you complete this course successfully, then you can directly get admitted to undergraduate or post-graduate courses.

 Options Available for IELTS 5.0 in the General Training Module

-Unlike the Academic module, General Training module does not require a high IELTS score.
-If you have an average of IELTS 5.0, wherein you have scored 5.0 or more in each section of the test then you need not take the IELTS again, provided your scores are not more than two years old.
-However, if you have an average of IELTS 5.0 but you have scored less than 5.0 in any one of the test sections then you will have to retake the IELTS to be eligible for a Sub Class 457 visa.
+Unlike the Academic module, General Training module does not require a high test score.
+If you have an average score of 5.0, wherein you have scored 5.0 or more in each section of the test then you need not take the test again, provided your scores are not more than two years old.
+However, if you have an average score of 5.0 but you have scored less than 5.0 in any one of the test sections then you will have to retake the test to be eligible for a Sub Class 457 visa.

 For those taking the Academic module it is always advisable to score higher than the university average as it improves your chance to get entitled for financial aid or scholarship.